Updated: Oct 14, 2021

 Disclaimer!
 We are not doctors or medical advisors and this information is not intended to diagnose, cure or prevent any disease.
 We are simply sharing some food for thought.

 Aside from the paw paw leaf juice, there are numerous other natural remedies that can help.
 Millie suggests baobab, and I've heard about ashwaghandha several times.
 I'll save that for another post.
 But for a last tip.
-I've come to realise that catching some sunshine is significantly good for your overall wellness including reproductive health.
-So, get outside more, even with fall approaching sneakingly you’ll still get numerous benefits from the sun.
+I've come to realize that catching some sunshine is significantly good for your overall wellness including reproductive health.
+So, get outside more, even if you live in a part of the world that does not enjoy sunshine all year round.

-If you want to find out more about the benefits of certain foods or lifestyle practices and how you can help deal with ailments such as fibroids holistically sign up to our #makeyourlast100dayscount challenge!
-We will have nutritionists, fitness coaches and other experts to help us reach our body mind and soul goals together as a community - with the ultimate goal of making the best out of the last 100 days of 2019!
+If you want to find out more about the benefits of certain foods or lifestyle practices and how you can help deal with ailments such as fibroids holistically join our private community where we host regular challenges and have conversations with nutritionists, fitness coaches and other experts to help us reach our body, mind and soul goals together as a community.

 Are you currently or have you ever suffered from fibroids?
 Are you surrounded by paw paw trees where you live?
 Share with us, we love hearing your stories.